rtbrick/bngblaster/docs/_sources/troubleshooting.rst.txt

 Logging
 -------

-The BNG Blaster is able to log events to the standard output or logging window of the interactive courses interface.
+The BNG Blaster can log events to the standard output or the logging window of the interactive courses interface.
 Those events could be also logged to files using the argument ``-L <file>``.

-Per default only events classified as `info` or `error` are logged.
+Per default, only events classified as `info` or `error` are logged.
 The following list shows all supported logging options.

 * ``debug``: debug events